The Rules of FIFA will generally apply except for the Summer Football rules listed below.

 (b) There is no slide tackling.
 A free kick will be awarded to the opposing team for any slide tackle.

 (c) There are no throw-ins.
 If a ball goes over the sideline play is resumed by a kick-in at the point the ball crossed the sideline.
-When kicked the ball must be stationary and behind the sideline.
+When kicked the ball must be stationary and on or behind the sideline.

 The minimum distance an opposing player may be from a kick-in is 5 metres.
 A goal cannot be scored directly from a kick-in.